Rick's Free Auto Repair Advice

 Step 4 Add air

 Using the air hose from a gas station or your home compressor, push the air chuck directly onto the tire valve until you hear air flowing.
-This tire is 5-psi. low, so press the air hose onto the tire valve for about 5-seconds and then release.
-Then recheck tire pressure with the gauge.
+This tire is 5-psi. low, so press the air hose onto the tire valve for about 5 seconds and then release.
+Then, recheck tire pressure with the gauge.
 If it’s still low, add more air.
 If it’s too high, release some air by depressing the pin in the center of the tire valve.

 filling tire with air

-Finsish the job by replacing the valve stem cap
+Finish the job by replacing the valve stem cap.©, 2019 Rick Muscoplat Alex Steil

 Posted on by Rick Muscoplat